-Forest Park Blends Best of Urban and Suburban
+Forest Park: The Best of Urban and Suburban

 For a village only 10 miles from Chicago’s downtown, Forest Park blends small-town charm and urban savvy in western Cook County.
 Come for the active events calendar and delightful eateries, then stay for vibrant nightlife.
 It’s easy to get to via the CTA Blue Line, or a quick drive on Interstate 290 west to either the Harlem Avenue or First Avenue exits.